aradove/dotfiles/atuin-server/README.md

 sudo systemctl start atuin
 ```

-# Check that configuration is correct:
+# Check that configuration is correct
 ```
 atuin info
 # see if your config is correctly pointing to your server